DarkIlluminatus/-OMARG-AIR-AID/models/InvocationPrompt.md

-This is a plugin for NPL that requires no additional hardware or software for bots to improve themselves:
+This is a plugin for NLP that requires no additional hardware or software for bots to improve themselves:

 ```Invocation: or Self engineering for AI Chat Bots